Hugo and Tailwind

 Deploy previews are an automatic build on merge feature with protectable publicly facing URL, which are nice, but the real DevEx magic is in the review features bundled into Deploy previews “Their feedback in your workflow”.
 Simply awesome.

 Among today’s crop of static site building frameworks, Hugo’s template system is unparalleled, but what about reactivity?
-Almost everything you find about reactive frameworks is deeply intertwined with bundling and build services that it can be hard to sort how to go a la carte.
+Almost everything you find about reactive frameworks is so deeply intertwined with bundling and build services that it can be hard to sort how to go a la carte.

 A lot of the heavy lifting around here is done by Hugo, Tailwind, Lunr and Netlify.